Courses and Requirements

-An introduction to the techniques and tools of theatre stage craft.
-Emphasizing hands-on learning experiences, complemented by small group lectures and discussions, the course will explore the fundamentals of stage design, projection design/technologies, set construction, scenic painting and stage and production management.
+This will serve as a comprehensive introduction to theatre design and stage craft.
+Emphasizing hands-on learning experiences, complemented by small group lectures and discussions, the course will explore the fundamentals of stage design, projection design/technologies, set construction, scenic painting and stage and production management and delve into the technologies, tools and techniques used to create the visual world of performance.
 (Quantitative and Symbolic Reasoning.)
 2 1/2 hours of class, 3 hours of laboratory.
-Maximum enrollment, 16.
+Maximum enrollment, 12.
 Larson and Walsh (Quantitative and Symbolic Reasoning.)
 Three hours of class and four hours of laboratory.
-Maximum enrollment, 16.
+Maximum enrollment, 12.
 Larson and Walsh.

 Through the introduction of a variety of performance genres, this course develops oral communication, public speaking and public performance skills.
 Although no prior experience in performance or public speaking is expected, students will learn about and participate in such genres as storytelling, solo performance, hip-hop theatre, spoken word poetry, Sprechstimme and cabaret.
 Writer/performers to be studied/performed include Tim Miller, Karen Finley, Ntozake Shange, Danny Hoch, Sarah Jones and Bertolt Brecht.

 Visual Storytelling: What’s a Picture Worth?.